djwar42/arr-coc-0-1/PLATONIC-DIALOGUES/96-catalogue-truffle-hunt/96-catalogue-truffle-hunt.md

 **THEO VON:** I'll do the voiceover.
 "Yo, so you got these holes right..."

+**USER:** Smells a spicy dialogue where theo shits the lecture room awake in a single THICK awakening!
+Andrew NG makes an appearance and everyone just loves saying his surname.
+NGNG.
+NG.
+Mmmmm.
+Satisficing.

 **TRUFFLE EXTRACTED:** 🍄 Teach catalogue via tea strainer demo (physical → formal!)

 *Dance time: 5 minutes*